By Kevin Deutsch

 According to the affidavit, the comparison confirmed the men had all traveled in the Jeep together in the lead up to the murders.

-That fit with the text messages BSO’s Digital Forensics Unit downloaded from one of the victims’ phones, in which James asked about the quality of the “beans,” or illicit pills.
+That fit with text messages the BSO Digital Forensics Unit downloaded from one of the victims’ phones, in which James asked him about the quality of the “beans,” or illicit pills.

-James later texted him a large order of narcotics, records show.
+James later texted him a large order for drugs, records show.

-“Yo, I got an order to put in,” James allegedly wrote, asking for cocaine, fentanyl or heroin, methamphetamine, and 30 pills.
+“Yo, I got an order to put in,” James allegedly wrote, asking for cocaine, heroin, methamphetamine, and 30 pills.